CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/00-Overview.md

 An Application group is a logical grouping of applications installed on session hosts in the host pool.
 An application group can be one of two types:

-   - RemoteApp, where users access the RemoteApps you individually select and publish to the application group .
+   - RemoteApp, where users access the RemoteApps you individually select and publish to the application group.
    - Desktop, where users access the full desktop By default, a desktop application group (named “Desktop Application Group”) is automatically created whenever you create a host pool.
 You can remove this application group at any time.
 However, you can’t create another desktop application group in the host pool while a desktop application group already exists.
 To publish RemoteApps, you must create a RemoteApp application group.
 You can create multiple RemoteApp application groups to accommodate different worker scenarios.
 Different RemoteApp application groups can also contain overlapping RemoteApps.